mobify/workshop--adaptivejs-site-1x/README.md

     }
  ```

- This selects and returns an item with the class `title`.
+ This selects and returns an item with the `title` class.

-6. Underneath the `title` key, add the `listing` key that returns an element with the class `category-listing` with the following code snippet:
+6. Underneath the `title` key, add the `listing` key that returns an element with the `category-listing` class with the following code snippet:

     ```javascript
     title: function() {